Route 96 upgrade

 We're working towards making Route 96 Melbourne’s first fully accessible tram route.

-New raised stops along the route will enable everyone including people using wheelchairs, prams and other mobility aids to get on and off the tram safely and easily.
+New raised stops along the route will enable everyone, including people who are vision impaired or using wheelchairs, prams and other mobility aids, to get on and off the tram safely and easily.

 Other benefits include: